kiliarobus/Gerard-Esser/README.md

 ### Content of the box

-A stack of children's protest drawings with animal rights as main topic.
+A collection of Dutch children's protest drawings with animal rights as main topic.
+All the drawings have the name and the last name of the maker and the age and they were made with colored pencils or acrylic paint.

 [<img src="https://raw.githubusercontent.com/kiliarobus/Gerard-Esser/master/Documentation/img/drawings.gif" width="40%">](#)